 Some of the world’s fastest growing economies are in Africa, and there’s a growing market for both luxury fashion and fashionable mid-market clothing and accessories.

-Unlike China, where consumers immediately turned to foreign luxury brands when their incomes rose, Africa could be more inclined fulfil its own internal demand for higher end fashion.
+Unlike China, where consumers immediately turned to foreign luxury brands when their incomes rose, Africa could be more inclined to fulfill its own internal demand for higher-end fashion.

 There’s a strong tradition of craftsmanship and textile heritage and an emerging cadre of designers and entrepreneurs in the fashion space, coupled with a lack of penetration by foreign clothing brands.

 Fashion industry activities are concentrated in stand-out cities and countries, in particular Lagos in Nigeria which is seeing a booming fashion scene and widespread interest in clothing.
 Nigerian fashion is significant because Nigeria is so large; one in four Africans is from the booming, enterprising country.
 Other markets, such as Cote d’Ivoire, are expected to see significant growth in high net worth individuals in the near future, so these trends are promising for the fashion industry.

 Foreign brands haven’t made much progress in penetrating even Africa’s most promising markets.
 Louis Vuitton has branches in South Africa but many other luxury brands find it hard to decide where to site a store, particularly in booming Nigeria.